Gabriel-Dalton/velocity-tracker-tks/README.md

 3. **Start Tracking**
    - Fill out the **Daily Check-In** form for daily progress.
    - Experiment with the **Weekly Tracker**.

 ---

-## 🌟 Features

-### 📝 Daily Check-In Form
-- **Top 3 Task Reviews**: Track yesterday’s top 3 tasks with checkboxes for completion and notes on unfinished tasks.
-- **Top 3 for Tomorrow**: Plan the top 3 tasks for the next day with optional descriptions.
-- **Daily Reflections**: Add sections for Wins, Challenges, and Self-Reflections, with formatting options for bulleted or numbered lists.
-- **Habit Tracker**: Check off daily habits like meditation, workouts, and hydration.
-- **Podcast Notes**: Log podcast titles and learnings if you listened to one.
-- **Day Rating**: A slider to rate the day on a scale of 1 to 10.
-- **Gratitude Section**: Note things you’re grateful for each day.
-- **Markdown Generation**: Automatically generate a Markdown summary for easy journaling and copy it to your clipboard.

-### 📅 Weekly Tracker
-- **Weekly Wins**: Highlight significant achievements from the week.
-- **Challenges and Learnings**: Reflect on obstacles faced and lessons learned.
-- **Top Priorities for Next Week**: Plan and outline key tasks for the coming week.
-- **Progress Tracker**: Track progress across larger goals or recurring tasks.
-- **Markdown Export**: Generate a clean Markdown summary of your weekly review and plans.

----